atka66/dongon/README.md

 	* STR: More health point + More weapon damage
 	* AGI: More evasion + More chance to hit
 	* INT: More skill point + More skill DMG
-* Leveling up gives 1 to each
+* Leveling up gives 1 attribute point that can be spent during rebirth
+* Dying causes you to lose all your items, hero attribute points and warp points
+* Dying triggers rebirth, which allows the character to spend attribute points on hero attributes